 The requirements for the bridge are the same as the requirements for NNM and toptools.
 If both NNM-NT/WINDOWS 2000 and toptools are installed on the same system, a minimum of a 300 MHz Pentium is suggested for adequate performance.
-Note that toptools will only install on systems that use Intel Pentium CPUs; installation of toptools on CPUs from AMD, IBM, Cyrix, or other Pentium-clone CPUs will not succeed.
 For additional requirements for managing large networks refer to section 11.